Qovery/documentation/website/docs/getting-started/how-qovery-works.md

 TODO - IMAGE - GIT EVENTS?

-## Integrating Git and Continuous Integration & Deployment
+## Integrating Git and CI/CD
-You don't need to set up your CI/CD pipeline.
+You don't need to set up your CI/CD (Continuous Integration and Continuous Deployment) pipeline.
 In response to Git events, we clone your repository and put it in our pipelines.
 We use a **Dockerfile** from your repository to build a Docker image of your application.
 We also check the infrastructure requirements of your application using a simple `.qovery.yml` config file.